rraadd88/test_beditor/README.md

 There are 4 steps of analysis:

-1. Extracting sequences (-21[3 codon bases]+21) flanking a codon position, from genome.
+1. Extracting sequences flanking a codon position from genome (-21[3 codon bases]+21).
-2. Estimating the editable mutations based on base editors choosed.
+2. Estimating the editable mutations based on base editors and mutations chosed.
 3. Designing guides.
 4. Checking offtarget effects.

 ## Usage

+To list supported pams and editors

+	beditor --list pams
+	beditor --list editors

+These lists are located in `beditor/data` folder and can be modified.

-To run all the steps in tandem,
+To run all the analysis steps in tandem,

 	beditor --cfg config.yml